fderuiter/face_stretcher/TASKS.md

 - [x] **Lockable Deformations** – support holding A + R to pin vertices in place just like the original game.

 ## Graphics & Interaction

 - [x] **Grab Points** – snap the cursor to nose, cheeks, hat brim and other key regions for easier stretching.
 - [x] **Hemisphere Mesh** – optionally map the face onto a curved surface for more depth.
 - [x] **Brush & Physics Controls** – expose sliders for radius, strength, stiffness and damping.
 - [x] **Camera Zoom & Rotation** – keyboard shortcuts for zoom levels and viewing angles.

 ## UI & UX

-- [ ] Loading indicators during face detection and mesh creation.
+- [x] Loading indicators during face detection and mesh creation.
-- [ ] Simple instructions or tooltips for first‑time users.
+- [x] Simple instructions or tooltips for first‑time users.
-- [ ] Optionally package the app as a Progressive Web App so it can be installed and used offline.
+- [x] Optionally package the app as a Progressive Web App so it can be installed and used offline.

-## Development Workflow
-- [ ] Write unit tests for critical utilities such as face detection and mesh deformation.
+- [x] Write unit tests for critical utilities such as face detection and mesh deformation.
-- [ ] Configure a CI workflow (GitHub Actions or similar) to run linting, tests and builds on every pull request.
+- [x] Configure a CI workflow (GitHub Actions or similar) to run linting, tests and builds on every pull request.
 - [ ] Deploy automatically to a free hosting provider (e.g. Vercel) when the `main` branch updates.
 - [ ] Add Playwright end-to-end tests to validate the user flow.

 This list should be reviewed and updated as development progresses.

 - [ ] First‑time instructions overlay.
 - [ ] Progressive Web App support so the tool works offline once installed.
 - [ ] Service worker caching of models and textures for a smoother offline experience.